Four-manifolds, geometries and knots: Complex surfaces and related structures

 \section{Complex surfaces and related structures}

-In this section we shall summarize what we need from [BPV], [Ue90,91], [Wl86] and [GS], and we refer to these sources for more details.
+In this section we shall summarize what we need from \cite{[BHPV],[Ue90],[Ue91],[Wl86]} and \cite{[GS]}, and we refer to these sources for more details.

-A {\it complex surface} shall mean a compact connected nonsingular complex analytic manifold $S$ of complex dimension 2.
-It is K\"ahler (and thus diffeomorphic to a projective algebraic surface) if and only if $\beta_1(S)$ is even.
+A {\it complex surface} shall mean a compact connected complex analytic manifold $S$ of complex dimension 2.
+It is {\it K\"ahler\/} (and thus diffeomorphic to a projective algebraic surface) if and only if $\beta_1(S)$ is even.
 Since the K\"ahler condition is local, all finite covering spaces of such a surface must also have $\beta_1$ even.
-If $S$ has a complex submanifold $L\cong CP^1$ with self-intersection $-1$ then $L$ may be blown down: there is a complex surface $S_1$ and a holomorphic map $p:S\to S_1$ such that $p(L)$ is a point and $p$ restricts to a biholomorphic isomorphism from $S-L$ to $S_1-p(L)$.
-In particular, $S$ is diffeomorphic to $S_1\sharp \overline{CP^2}$.
+If $S$ has a complex submanifold $L\cong{CP^1}$ with self-intersection $-1$ then $L$ may be blown down: there is a complex surface $S_1$ and a holomorphic map $p:S\to S_1$ such that $p(L)$ is a point and $p$ restricts to a biholomorphic isomorphism from $S\setminus{L}$ to $S_1\setminus{p(L)}$.
+In particular, $S$ is diffeomorphic to $S_1\sharp\overline{CP^2}$.
 If there is no such embedded projective line $L$ the surface is {\it minimal}.
-Excepting only the ruled surfaces, every surface has an unique minimal representative.
+Every surface has a minimal model, and the model is unique if it is neither rational nor ruled.